s-lando/blackjack_LiveView/README.md

 ```

-3. game started, and is waiting for
+3. game started, and is waiting for player1 to choose what he wants to do.
+Perhaps we need an additional field to know who's turn it is?

-### Player state
+### Player state (the assigns field of the socket)

 ```
 {
-  playerId: ,
+  playerId: nil,
   player_name: random_name
   cards: [],
+  gameState: GameServer.get_state()
 }
 ```